 Tips for women who want to build their own practice from scratch

 Kathy started her law practice the same way she made other major life decisions: jump in and let the details sort themselves out later.
 If she had to start all over again, she would learn about marketing: what it is, what methods are available, how to do it effectively and to decide on a marketing goal.
 Every day, she tries to learn something new about marketing.

 Currently, her practice focuses primarily on estate planning (including adult guardianships) and business law.
 These areas are often referred to as transactional practice areas since they deal with the creation and filing of various forms and documents as opposed to litigation, which involves going to trials in court.
 Because there is a degree of standardization in form creation, some online services have popped up which appeal to the do-it-yourself type of person

 Thoughts on health insurance for self-employed estate planners

-Kathy thinks of health insurance much like estate planning: no one wants to talk about it, and it can be expensive, but it’s so essential.
+Kathy thinks of health insurance for self-employed people much like estate planning: no one wants to talk about it, and it can be expensive, but it’s so essential.
 In a way, buying health insurance is advance planning for unexpected medical expenses.
 No one knows what the future holds for their health, but if you have the right insurance, you won’t put off going to the doctor for that annoying spot on your skin that doesn’t seem to go away.
 In Kathy’s case, that annoying spot was precancerous!
 Lucky for her, she had health insurance to help defray the cost of surgery.